In recent years the furniture industry has seen many ideas and styles

 recycled.
 We’ve witnessed a resurgence of Mid-century modern and more

-as cottagecore.
-Design maximalism and minimalism are trending at the same
+cottagecore.
+Design maximalism and minimalism are trending at the same time.

-time.
-And, traditional-influenced furniture styles are coming back in a
+And, traditional-influenced furniture styles are coming back in a strong way.

-strong way.
-People have gone back to adopting their grandparents’
+People have gone back to adopting their grandparents’ hand-me-down

-hand-me-down furniture as home decorating gems instead of putting them on
+furniture as home decorating gems instead of putting them on the curb.

 Much like recovering grandma’s vintage sofa in a cool, new fabric, our

-likes of Amazon, new ideas about store design and technological advances
+by the likes of Amazon, new ideas about store design and technological

-allow furniture stores to compete by looking at new ways to keep customers
+advances allow furniture stores to compete by looking at new ways to keep

-customers experience their stores will find the March/April 2022 issue to
+experience their stores will find the March/April 2022 issue to be an

 customers feel comfortable and cared for as soon as they enter in-store